 We also include a quick comparison table below and a decision flow, allowing you to choose your path in seconds.

-1. Comparison of Transfer Spotify Playlist to Apple Music Methods
+1. Methods Comparison Overview: Transfer Spotify Playlist to Apple Music

 • Want a free, one-time move with basic controls?
 Try Apple’s built-in tool first.